kwoxer/LJTD/README.md

 Jungle Timer
 ------------
-Such timers are helping optimize timing your buffs and respawning times.
-LJTD also giving the possibility to time infinite wards!
+Such timers are helping to optimize your buff timings.
+LJTD is giving the possibility to time infinite wards, too!

-The brand new feature TeamSync is helping your whole team.
-Try it out, it's kicking asses ;)
+The brand new feature [**TeamSync**](http://www.ljtd.net/team/) is helping your whole team.

 Beyond that the LJTD has many other [**features**](http://www.ljtd.net/features/).
 We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.net/forum/